 Medications and supplements you’re taking

 Cholesterol levels are measured in milligrams (mg) per deciliter (dL) of blood.
-The normal ranges are as follows:
+The lipid profile normal values are as follows:

 LDL: 70 to 130 mg/dL (the lower, the better)